AlexanderLutsenko/nobuco/README.md

 We've seen it's possible to invoke a Nobuco converter inside another Nobuco converter.
 Can we embed some third-party converter?
 You bet!
 Why?
 Because it might just do what we need.
-Let's consider the standard route: pytorch -> onnx -> tensorflow, with the latter step done with [onnx-tf](https://github.com/onnx/onnx-tensorflow).
+Let's consider the standard route: Pytorch -> ONNX -> Tensorflow, with the latter step done with [onnx-tf](https://github.com/onnx/onnx-tensorflow).
 This library likes transposing stuff so much, converting the whole graph with it may introduce intolerable inference overhead.
 Nonetheless, it does the job.
 A sensible tradeoff would be to wrap the problematic operation into its own `nn.Module` and give it a special treat, while handling everything else with Nobuco.